ericwindmill/ericwindmill.com/about.md

 <p>Hi.
 I'm Eric.
 I'm a front-end developer who loves design and user-interaction.
 I'm devoted to making the web accessible and beautiful for everyone.</p>
 <br />
 <p>
 I build web applications that people want to use.
 My favorite projects are ones that I can see through from the beginning to end.
-Which is why I've settled on development and design.
+Which is why I can't decide between just development and design.
 From brainstorming to designing to prototyping to implementing a usable product, they're all special parts of the creative journey.
 </p>
 <p>
 I believe in user-driven development and I'm a data freak, but I'm not afraid to instill some soul into a project either.
 The intersection of userful and interesting is where I find myself at home.